 Travel - In addition to tours organized by US schools and instructors (which are listed on the Event Calendar), schools and instructors are available around the world.
 Many destinations are appropriate for your non-flying family members as well!

 Find a Regional Chapter - One of the best ways to continue your education and find plenty of opportunities to fly and learn is to join your local USHPA Chapter.

-Find a Mentor - In some area there are official USHPA Mentors who can take you under their wing and help you get the additional experience you need to fly your local sites.
+Find a Mentor - In some areas there are official USHPA Mentors who can take you under their wing and help you get the additional experience you need to fly your local sites.

 Find a School or Instructor - Sometimes the instructor you first learned with is no longer available (for example, if you travel for your initial instruction).
 Locate instructors in your area to work with in pursuit of your Intermediate and Advanced ratings, or Special Skills.

-Find an Observer - If there are no instructors available in your area then USHPA Observers have likely been appointed to assist with the tests and observed tasks required for your new ratings and skills.
+Find an Examiner or Observer - If there are no instructors available in your area then USHPA Observers have likely been appointed to assist with the tests and observed tasks required for your new ratings and skills.
 An Examiner will prepare you to serve as an Observer in your local area should you desire.

-Find an Administrator - Beyond your flight ratings and special skills you might want to pursue specialty skills, such as tandem, mini-wing or pilot instruction.
+Find an Administrator - Beyond your flight ratings and special skills you might want to pursue other specialty skills, such as tandem, mini-wing or pilot instruction.
 An Administrator will help you accomplish that.